-The "judgment to come" will include the judgment to condemnation of all false systems-civil, social and religious.
+The "judgment to come" will include the judgment in condemnation of all false systems-civil, social and religious.
 These will be judged, condemned and banished early in the Millennial day, the light of truth causing them to come into disrepute and therefore to pass away.
-This judgment comes first in order, that the trial of man may proceed unhindered by error, prejudice, etc. It will include also the trial of "the angels which sinned"-those angels "which kept not their first estate" of purity and obedience to God.
-Thus it is written by the Apostle of the members of the body of the great Prophet and High Priest, who is to be

-Judge of all-"Know ye not that the saints shall judge sngels?"-I Cor.
+This judgment comes first in order, that the trial of man may proceed unhindered by error, prejudice, etc. It will include also the trial of the angels which sinned "-those angels "which kept not their first estate" of purity and obedience to God.
+Thus it is written by the Apostle of the members of the body of the great Prophet and High Priest, who is to be Judge of all: "Know ye not that the saints shall judge angels?"-1 Cor.
 6:3.

-This being the case, the condemnation of the Milleanial trial (destruction, Second Death) will cover a wider range of offenders than the penalty or curse for the sin of Adam, which "passed upon all men."
+This being the case the condemnation of the Millennial trial (destruction, the second death) will cover a wider range of offenders than the penalty or curse for the sin of Adam, which "passed upon all men."
 In a word, the destruction at the close of that trial will be the utter destruction of every being and every thing which will not glorify God and be of use and blessing to his general creation.
-Thus the Second Death will be to the perfect future age what Gehenna, the Valley of Hinnem, was to the typical city and kingdom of Israel.
-It will destroy and consume totally whatever is cast into it.
+Thus the second death will be to the perfect future age what Gehenna, the Valley of Hinnom, was to the typical city and kingdom of Israel.

-Thus seen, the Second Death does not mean simply to die or be destroyed a second time; for some things will be destroyed in the "Second Death" which were never before destroyed; for instance, Satan never yet died, so it could not mean death a second time to him.
-So, too, some of the systems of error which will be destroyed in that Gehenna, which is the Second Death, were never before destroyed.
-Hence this Second Death in which they will be destroyed cannot be considered as their destruction a second time.
-The Second Death, or destruction, is the name of the destruction which will come upon every evil thing as the result or verdict of the Millennish judgment, the "judgment to come."
+Thus seen, the Second death does not mean simply to die or be destroyed a second time; for some things will be destroyed; for instance, Satan never yet died, so it could not mean death a second time to him.
+So, too, some of the systems of error which will be destroyed in that Gehenna, which in the second death, were never before destroyed.
+Hence this second death in which they will be destroyed cannot be considered as their destruction a second time.
+The second death, or destruction, is the name of the destruction which will come upon every evil thing as the result or verdict of the Millennial judgment, the "judgment to come."

-FUTURE RETRIBUTION.
+FUTURE RETRIBUTION

-The mission of this booklet has been accomplished to the reader if it has led him to see that the doctrine of "eternal torment" is not taught in the Scriptures-the Bible II his views of the divine character and government have been enlarged and ennobled, he will want to know more; and by God's grace we are prepared to supply him with other helps in the study of God's Word and the divine plan for human salvation therein presented to the eye of obedient faith.
-We offer on Venial and Metral Size, Future Retribution, etc., showing that, while there will be no "hell torment," there will be a "just recompose" inflicted upon "every soul of man that doeth evil."
+The mission of this booklet has been accomplished to the reader if it has led him to see that the doctrine of "eternal torment" is not taught in the Scriptures-the Bible.
+If his views of the divine character and government have been enlarged and ennobled, he will want to know more; and by God's grace we are prepared to supply him with other helps in the study of God's Word and the divine plan for human salvation therein presented to the eye of obedient faith.
+We offer to such, free, a copy of THE WATCH TOWER, containing a treatise on Venial and Mortal Sins, Further Retribution, etc., showing that, while there will be no "hell torment," there will be a "just recompense" inflicted upon "every soul of man that doeth evil.